Check out some of the interesting number for Cowboys at Titans

 A new Cowboys player has a long history versus the Titans.
 Former Indianapolis Colts receiver T.Y.
 Hilton played in the AFC South for years.
 In 10 seasons with the Colts, he had 71 catches for 1,078 yards and six touchdowns against the Titans.
 That is a 15.2 yard per catch average for 18 games.

 The Titans are near the bottom in many offensive categories except rushing, and that might not even help them this week if Derrick Henry is out.
-They are 27th in scoring (17.9 per game), 30th in total offense (294.4 yards per game), 30th in passing offense (168.6 per game, and much of that came with Ryan Tannehill playing, He will be out with injury, replaced by the rookie Malik Willis.
+They are 27th in scoring (17.9 per game), 30th in total offense (294.4 yards per game), 30th in passing offense (168.6 per game, and much of that came with Ryan Tannehill playing.
+He will be out with injury, replaced by Josh Dobbs.

 By most measures this seems like an uneven matchup, but that has been said before with the Cowboys.
 See the Houston Texans game.
 That one went down to the wire.
 The Cowboys will hope to avoid that this week.